 Length Gets or sets the length of this ITciHexstringValue in hex digits.
 The property returns zero if the value of this object is omit.
 In case the new length is greater than the length of the current hexstring, the hexstring is padded with zeroes.
 If the new length is less than the length of the current hexstring, the current hexstring is truncated.

+GetInputStream Returns the content in the form of an input stream.
+Repeated calls to the same method return different stream instances.
+The method returns null if the hexstring contains matching symbols.

+SetInputStream Sets the value of this HexstringValue by providing a source stream that is used by the HexstringValue object to read the value content.
+Values set this way don’t contain matching symbols.

 IsMatchingAt Returns true if the item at position of this TTCN-3 hexstring is a matching mechanism inside a value (AnyElement, AnyElementsOrNone) and false otherwise.

 GetMatchingAt If the position of this TTCN-3 hexstring contains a matching mechanism inside a value (AnyElement, AnyElementsOrNone), the method returns it.
 Otherwise the distinct value null is returned.